Hawke’s Bay Regional Skills Leadership Group

 The Hawke’s Bay RSLG released its first Regional Workforce Plan on 11 July 2022.
 The plan sets out regional aspirations, priorities and actions for current and future workforce skills development in the region.

-It mainly focuses on regional actions to solve regional challenges but also provides some recommendations at a central government level where regional solutions may not be possible or the challenge or opportunity is a national one.
+The plans mainly focus on regional actions to solve regional challenges but also provides some actions and recommendations at a central government level where regional solutions may not be possible or the challenge or opportunity is a national one.

 Local insights reports